Who is eligible to apply to the Gilder Lehrman Teacher Seminars?

 Participants will be reimbursed for travel expenses up to $400 upon completion of the seminar.
 Seminar participants must submit a reimbursement form accompanied by receipts.
 For participants traveling internationally or from Alaska or Hawaii, a travel stipend of $500 will be provided in lieu of reimbursement.
 Participants are responsible for making their own travel arrangements to and from the seminar.
 Participants should be prepared to pay for all personal expenses.

-Please note that we are unable to provide supplemental funding in cases where the travel allowance is insufficient to cover all travel expenses.
+Please note that we are unable to provide supplemental funding in cases where the travel reimbursement is insufficient to cover all travel expenses.
 For more details on our reimbursement policy, please click here.

 Should I include a letter of recommendation or other materials with my application?